 Nathan: Most of our people at MinterEllison have probably interacted with or built a Josef bot at some point.
 Josef is unique in the sense that it’s available to everyone in the firm.
 There are so many exciting use cases for this type of technology across the firm, internally and for our clients.

-Interview, Legaltech, Spotlight
+Contracts and documents, Intake and triage, Interview, Legaltech, Spotlight